 Our services are both physical and virtual.
 Most of the PTRC resources are available on the open web.
 Most times there is no reason to come to the PTRC.
 Your questions and orientation can be delivered by email or phone.

-You can visit the PTRC Work Station Monday - Friday 11am to 4pm.
-Proceed to the Library Circulation Desk.
-When you arrive, ask the Desk Assistant to point you to the Login Book.
-After you log in, you will be escorted to the PTRC representative.
+You can visit the PTRC Work Station by appointment only Monday - Friday 11am to 4pm.
+The law school is fully locked.
+The PTRC rep will meet you at the main entrance and proceed to the IP Library.
 After orientation you can perform your patent search at the U.S. Patent Office Patent Search page.

 The Patent Public Search tool is a new web-based patent search application that will replace internal legacy search tools PubEast and PubWest and external legacy search tools PatFT and AppFT.
 Patent Public Search has two user selectable modern interfaces that provide enhanced access to prior art.
 The new, powerful, and flexible capabilities of the application will improve the overall patent searching process.